ccetaw/ccetaw/README.md

 </h1>

 My name is Jingyu Wang, currently a master's student in Data Science at ETH Zurich.
 Previously I obtained my bachelor's degree in Physics from Université Claude Bernard Lyon 1.
 I am passionate about Machine Learning/Deep Learning, with a focus on Computer Vision/Graphics.
-Classical tasks such as regression, classification and time series prediction are also no problem for me.
+Traditional ML, time series, NLP, and LLM/VLM are also interesting to me.

 ---